mpcsb/testing_branch/_posts/2021-02-14-parameter_optimization_subsampling.md

 ___

 The key thing we need to explore is how model performance changes when we feed the models less and less data.
-Of course if models are not able to generalize what they learn from data, they're not very useful - but there is a sample size after which nothing relevant can be generalized.
+Of course if models are not able to generalize what they learn from data, they're not very useful - but there is a size which serves as a boundary for lack of generalizing ability of the model.

 Let's pick then the well known Random Forest implementation by sklearn, and pick 3 of the many parameters we are given.
 The task is the well known, and now polemic, Boston housing dataset.